grafana/tempo/docs/sources/tempo/configuration/_index.md

 It also queries compacted blocks that fall within the (2 * BlocklistPoll) range where the value of Blocklist poll duration is defined in the storage section below.

+## GRPC streaming

+Tempo has a [GRPC streaming](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc) endpoint in Tempo’s query frontend that allows a client to stream search results from Tempo.
+The Tempo CLI also uses this new streaming endpoint.

+{{% admonition type="note" %}}
+As of version 10.1, Grafana supports GRPC streaming by enabling the `traceQLStreaming` feature toggle.
+{{% /admonition %}}

+For configuration instructions and more information, refer to the [Tempo GRPC API documentation]({{< relref "../api_docs#tempo-grpc-api" >}}).

 ## Compactor